JonnyVR1/android_vendor_ulefone_metal/README.md

-# Ulefone Metal - CyanogenMod 14.1 / AOSP 7.1.1
+# Ulefone Metal - LineageOS 14.1 / AOSP 7.1.1
 ==============

-This branch is device for building of the CyanogenMod 14.1 and Android Nougat 7.1.1 AOSP ROMs.
+This branch is device for building of the LineageOS 14.1 and Android Nougat 7.1.1 AOSP ROMs.

 ---